scala/scala3/docs/blog/_posts/2017-05-31-first-dotty-milestone-release.md

 authorImg: /images/petrashko.jpg
 ---

-Today, we’re excited to release the alpha version of Dotty 0.1.2.
+Today, we’re excited to release the Dotty version 0.1.2-RC1.
 This release serves as a technology preview that demonstrates new language features and compiler supporting them.